 How Much Does Surrogacy Cost Gay Men?

-A breakdown to the most common costs for surrogacy gay men can expect
+Here's a breakdown to the most common costs associated with surrogacy journey for gay men

 Most gay couples know that surrogacy costs are substantial.
 But just how steep is the price tag?

 The short answer: It won't be cheap.
 The average cost of a surrogacy journey in the United States is roughly $120,000.
 However, the total cost can vary greatly depending on a number of factors.
 Below are some of the common costs associated with a successful surrogacy journey for gay men:

 Egg Donation: $10,000 -$15,000

 You can expect to spend around $15,000 to participate in an egg donor program at your agency.
 This fee will cover the costs of screening, evaluating, and compensating your egg donor, as well as associated legal fees.
 Costs may be higher, however, if you choose to work with an experienced egg donor, or if you need to cover any travel-related costs.

 Gestational Carrier Costs: $40,000-$80,000